securebitsorg/securebitsorg.github.io/content/posts/security/ufw-firewall-debian-based.en.md

         identifier: ufw-firewall-raspberry
         parent: security
 date: 2022-09-20
 categories:
     - “Linux”
     - “Network”
     - “Security”
     - ‘Tutorials’
     - “Video”
     - “Hardware”
 tags:
     - “raspberry pi”
     - “firewall”
     - “linux”
     - “security”
-- "tutorials"
+    - tutorials
     - “video”
+description: UFW Firewall Raspberry Pi | In this tutorial, I will show you how to secure your Raspberry Pi with the UFW firewall.
+preview: ../../../assets/images/posts/it-security/Thumbnail-1.png
+keywords:
+    - ufw raspberry pi
 ---
 ## Installing UFW Firewall (Uncomplicated Firewall) on a Raspberry Pi

 In this post, '**UFW Firewall Raspberry Pi Installation**', I would like to show you how to install and set up this firewall or command line interface for **iptables** on a Raspberry Pi or any other Linux-based distribution.
 This means that the commands listed here are not limited to the **Raspberry Pi**, but can also be used on all other Linux-based distros.

-In keeping with the tutorial ‘Installing AdGuard on the Raspberry Pi’ (https://secure-bits.org/adguard-raspberry-pi-installation-2022/)', it makes sense to install the [UFW firewall](https://wiki.ubuntuusers.de/ufw/) on the Raspberry Pi with **AdGuard Home**.
+In keeping with the tutorial ‘Installing AdGuard on the Raspberry Pi’ (https://secure-bits.org/en/posts/privacy/adguard/adguard-home-auf-raspberry-pi-installieren/)', it makes sense to install the [UFW firewall](https://wiki.ubuntuusers.de/ufw/) on the Raspberry Pi with **AdGuard Home**.
 This will protect the AdGuard DNS server from unauthorized access from the network.
 ### UFW firewall rules for AdGuard on the Raspberry Pi
 You can find the rules I suggest for the UFW firewall further down in this post.
 But first, make sure you read the whole post so you don't lock yourself out of the Raspberry Pi.
 [To the AdGuard rules](#adguard)